Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where the category picker would become slow with 1000+ categories, props [Ron Willemse](https://github.com/RonWillemse)
 	* Fixes a bug with VoiceOver on the readability and keyword tabs.

-= 3.7.1 =

-Release Date: October 20th, 2016

-* Bugfixes:
-	* Fixes a bug where the configuration wizard couldn't go to the next step if PUT requests were disabled on the server.

-= 3.7.0 =

-Release Date: October 11th, 2016

-* Enhancements:
-	* Includes a few design improvements in the analysis section of the metabox.
-Design is now more consistent.
-	* Makes sure author archives are disabled when a user confirms his site is single-author.
-	* The configuration wizard is now called "configuration wizard" consistently throughout the plugin.
-	* Makes sure the help center is now included on all Yoast SEO pages.
-	* Added a notification asking users to rate Yoast SEO on WordPress.org.

-* Bugfixes:
-	* Fixes a bug where the metabox was taking up too much space on small screens.
-	* Fixes a bug where the marking for consecutive sentences beginning with the same word was off by one.
-	* Fixes a bug where the Google Search Console integration wasn't working well on multisite.
-	* Fixes a bug where the newsletter signup always did a http request, causing mixed content errors on https sites.

 = Earlier versions =